puzpuzpuz/blog/cl9k7vhdi000009jsafb5goxa.md

 # So long, sync.Map

-While the title is certainly a clickbait, I definitely don't see any strong reason to keep using [sync.Map](https://pkg.go.dev/sync#Map) if you're a Go generics user.
-Instead, you could use [xsync.MapOf](https://pkg.go.dev/github.com/puzpuzpuz/xsync#MapOf):
+While the title is certainly a clickbait, I definitely don't see any strong reason to keep dealing with [sync.Map](https://pkg.go.dev/sync#Map) if you're a Go generics user.
+Instead, you should consider [xsync.MapOf](https://pkg.go.dev/github.com/puzpuzpuz/xsync#MapOf):

 ```go
 type point struct {